Omnichannel vs Multichannel: Which is Better for eCommerce?

 Since retailers cannot predict exactly which channels will drive sales, a multichannel presence maximizes the connection with the customer.
 By being present on all relevant customer touchpoints, brands can increase their reach and give customers the flexibility to research and buy products the way they want.

-To explain a multichannel retail model in practice, let's look at a clothing brand with the following key elements as an example:.
+To explain a multichannel retail approach in practice, let's look at a clothing brand with the following key elements as an example:.

 This means that the data, such as product details and customer profiles, usually remains in that channel only unless it's transferred over.
 So when customers move from one online touchpoint to another, they're treated as new customers each time.